Here are some good thoughts

 Effective Stories Pack Concise Meaning and Actions

 It is too easy to think that all you need to do is tell a story and your marketing job is done.
 Wrong!
 You must tell a story in such a way that it is short, meaningful, and leads to action quickly.
 This is what separates writing sales copy from a novel or short story.
-You need effective sales copy writing skills to boost the effectiveness of a series of pages that lead to a squeeze page.
+You need effective sales copywriting skills to boost the effectiveness of a series of pages that lead to a squeeze page.
 Novel writing and copywriting are two totally different things.
-With commercial writing, you need to use stories that pack concise meaning, and is unambiguous regarding the action the reader should take.
+With commercial writing, you need to use stories that pack concise meaning and are unambiguous regarding the action the reader should take.

 Be Aware of the Stories You Are Unconsciously Telling

 Just as you can tell conscious stories, you can also be telling subconscious or unconscious stories.
 It is important to be aware of the stories you are telling, on all different levels.
 Obviously, the easiest stories to track are the stories that you are aware of and intentionally try to get out.
 This is your conscious storytelling.
 However, there is also unconscious storytelling.
 Usually, you figure this out by looking at the things you are leaving out.

 When you are saying something, there are obviously things you are not saying things that you are dancing around, things that you are restating, and things that you are using euphemisms for.
 Be truly clear as to what these are.
 This is important to know because your audience members are never as stupid as you assume.
 They can read between the lines.
 They can also fill in the blanks you may have subconsciously left out.